pduranti/mercadolibre.github.com/_posts/guide/advertising/2012-07-10-introduction-productAd.markdown

 ---
 layout: 2columns
 title: Introduction to Product Ads
-categories: Documentation
+categories:
+- Product Ads
-tags: Lost
+tags:
+- Product Ads
 ---

-# Product Ads Introduction
 As you know, MercadoClics is a platform in which users can create Ads.
 This documentation will show you how to manage your **product Ads** using the Product Ads API.
 ## What is a Product Ad?{#what-is-a-product-ad}
 Product Ad is a new kind of ad with the **image** and **price** of a specific product.
 It has the following attributes: